- Branding a Superhero

 Michael Jamson, our Visual Designer, has put together a small launch movie, and Gareth Davies our Composing Partner at The Sound Boutique has given it some awesome superhero music.
 Our Partners in the U.S.A.
 G&S Business Communications have helped us write the copy for the Facebook page, and press release.
 I can honestly say that I have never worked on a project where all of our team has been so deeply, actively, involved.
 Where they have given up so much of their time, and where we have brought in other external partners to help out so much.
 It has been said that it takes one hero to make many heroes, and Alec’s fight has emboldened us all.
 I have a great team, I have a super team, thank you!

 Managing Creative Director

-View more of our work for the Friends of Alec Syphas, including the video, here
+View more of our work for the Friends of Alec Syphas, here